vireakyuth-ren/Introduction-to-Internet-of-Things/Lab 1/README.md

 - If temp ≥ 28°C, sends an alert.
 - If relay is ON and temp drops below 28°C, it auto-turns OFF.

+**Flowchart**
+## How It Works

+The bot runs a single loop that repeats every 2 seconds.
+It's structured in three stages:

+### 1. Main loop

+- The board connects to Wi-Fi, then sends a welcome message and waits.
+- Each cycle, it first checks the Wi-Fi connection.
+If it's dropped, it reconnects and continues — the loop never gets stuck waiting on a connection.
+- It then checks for new Telegram messages and handles any commands (see below).
+- If monitoring has been started (`/start` was received), it also reads the sensor and checks for alerts.
+- After all of that, it waits 2 seconds and repeats.

+### 2. Command handling

+Every incoming Telegram message is routed based on its text:

+- `/start` — enables monitoring and confirms with a reply.
+- Any other command sent **before** `/start` — the bot replies asking for `/start` first and ignores the command.
+- Once started, `/status`, `/on`, and `/off` are handled individually: `/status` reads and reports the sensor, `/on`/`/off` toggle the relay directly.
+- Anything else is treated as an unknown command.

+### 3. Alert and relay logic

+This runs automatically every cycle once monitoring is active, independent of any Telegram command:

+- If the relay is **off** and temperature is still below 28°C — nothing happens.
+- If the relay is **off** and temperature reaches 28°C or higher — the bot sends a text alert only.
+It does **not** turn the relay on automatically.
+- If the relay is **on** and temperature drops below 28°C — the bot turns the relay off and sends an auto-off notification.
+- If the relay is **on** and temperature is still high — nothing happens; it stays on.

+In short: the relay only ever turns off automatically, never on.
+Turning it on is a manual action via `/on`.

 [Demo video link](https://youtube.com/shorts/T2WVA4LPYaw?feature=share)